 Orca Awareness Month

-2017 will be 11th year that Washington State has celebrated Orca Awareness Month.
-Started over a decade ago by Susan Berta and Howard Garrett of Orca Network, Orca Month raises awareness of the endangered Southern Resident orca population and the need to help them recover to a healthy population level.
+For over a decade, Washington State has celebrated Orca Awareness Month.
+Launched in 2006 by Orca Network, Orca Month raises awareness of the endangered Southern Resident orca population and the need to help them recover to a healthy population level.
 The celebration has taken many forms, from orca wine dedications to orca songs, dances, and gubernatorial proclamations, all to focus attention on the plight of this unique community of orcas, found only off the west coasts of the US and Canada.
 Orca Month is a time to celebration the presence of orcas off our coast, and inspire action to address the many threats facings this fragile population.

 ORCA MONTH HISTORY